 Feed gas of ozone generators is either air or oxygen.
 Generators running on oxygen are usually "doped" or "spiked" with small amounts of nitrogen to increase efficiency.
-In both cases, whether air or oxygen feed, nitrogen oxides are formed in the electrical discharge ^[5].
-The following reactions are suggested to occur in corona discharge generators.
+In both cases, whether air or oxygen feed, nitric oxides are formed in the electrical discharge, predominantly dinitrogen pentoxide (N_2O_5).
+This oxide has a melting point of 30 °C and accumulates as a solid in operating ozone generators ^[3].
+Reports from customers lead us to the conclusion that before service, during generator purge and warm up, some of this material could move down the sample line into the ozone analyzer, soiling the cuvette.